jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 illustrated.

 Another convenience is that the scheme maintains symmetry.
-That is to saym, if the RQS is symmetric and we choose $\sigma=1$, then our formulation retains that symmetry.
+That is to saym, if the RQC is symmetric and we choose $\sigma=1$, then our formulation retains that symmetry.
 For instance, it means that we can substitute $1-t$ for $t$ and exchange $p_0$ and $p_3$.
 This is possible because, in the symmetric case, the displacement of $p_m$ from the centre (or just $p_m$?) is proportional to $(p_0+p_3)$.
 This has two consequences that we note here.

-1. If we extract points from the RQS and if symmetry is retained, then the points are logically symmetric.
+1. If we extract points from the RQC and if symmetry is retained, then the points are logically symmetric.
 If we round the corners of a square or rhombus, they are literally symmetric.
 (The parallelogram is logically a stretched version of the literal case.)

 2. The mid-point is at $t=1/2$.
-For example, in the parallelogram example this is the intersection of the diagonal and the RQS.
+For example, in the parallelogram example this is the intersection of the diagonal and the RQC.

 # Topic: Point distribution, parameterization and attachment